Professional Tennis Association

 Television, film, radio or other rights to the broadcast or any other reproduction of all sanctioned USPTA events are reserved by USPTA.
 Such rights pertaining to any other activities of, or in connection with, USPTA are also reserved by USPTA.

 No member may speak for the Association unless specifically authorized to do so by the Board of Directors.
-No member may cause to have manufactured any signs, certificates, cards, forms or advertising material and use thereon the name or official crest of USPTA without written authorization of the Executive Director.
-No member, for example, may use, or give permission to another to use, his or her name accompanied by the USPTA name and/or logo, in an endorsement of a product or company, even if it be claimed that the use of the USPTA name and/or logo was for identification purposes, without the consent of the Executive Director.
+No member may cause to have manufactured any signs, certificates, cards, forms or advertising material and use thereon the name or official crest of USPTA without written authorization of the CEO/ED.
+No member, for example, may use, or give permission to another to use, their name accompanied by the USPTA name and/or logo, in an endorsement of a product or company, even if it be claimed that the use of the USPTA name and/or logo was for identification purposes, without the consent of the CEO/ED.
 No person upon ceasing to be a member of USPTA may advertise himself or herself to be a member of USPTA or as certified or registered by USPTA or any like term which states or implies that the person has been or still is a member in good standing with USPTA.

 The USPTA and its members shall not discriminate against any person on the basis of age, gender, race, ethnicity, creed, religion, sexual orientation, color, physical condition or national origin.